iwegner/ESP32-C3FH4-RGB/external_led_strip_support/README.md

 <img src="../resources/IMG_4636.jpg" width="450" />

 On e.g. Youtube you will find lots of tutorials on how to design your own mask using a mirror technique where you only need to design one side of the mask and it will be automatically be mirrored to the other side.
 He used a 3D scan of his head that we captured once using an iPhone XR and some frontal and side 2D images from his face.
 It took quite some time but we were lucky that we only had to print out the stl one time!
+Using low speed to enhance quality it took 28h!

 <img src="../resources/IMG_4701.jpg" width="450" />